 creative fieldsBranding, Communications

 When J.J.
-Martin looked to Frank Studio, her main idea was to create the identity for a shoppable magazine selling vintage clothes and accessories.
+Martin looked to Frank Studio, her main idea was to create the brand identity for a shoppable magazine selling vintage clothes and accessories.

 Then La DoubleJ evolved.
 The editorial side, the main one in the past, still lives as the Live Like an Italian section, dedicated to inspiring women and locations in the country, but gave space for more commercial themes.
 First came the apparel collections, totally new in design, but using archival prints.
 Then the homeware.
 And finally, also palpable works, such as a pop-up store and a guide developed for the Milan Fashion Week.